CSCfi/csc-user-guide/docs/cloud/rahti/storage/objectstorage.md

   - The first one is using another pod to copy the content of your persistent volume to Allas.
   - The second one is a bash script that you have to execute from your local machine.

-## First example: using another pod

-For this first example, we assume that we have a `nginx` deployment running with a `PersistentVolumeClaim`.
+For this first example, we will deploy a `nginx` deployment running with a `PersistentVolumeClaim`.
 We provide the files for testing purposes.

+## Preparing a NGINX deployment

-First, we build a nginx image with this Dockerfile: (since it's not possible to use the regular `nginx` image in OpenShift)
+First, for our tutorial, we will build and deploy a NGINX server.

+We [build](../images/creating.md) our nginx image with this Dockerfile: (since it's not possible to use the regular `nginx` image in OpenShift)

 ```Dockerfile
 FROM nginx:stable